hartwigmedical/hmftools/purple/README.md

 ### Structural Variant Input VCFs (optional)
 Providing a high quality set of somatic structural variant calls to PURPLE allows exact base resolution of copy number changes.
 An accurate estimation of VAF at each breakend also allows PURPLE to infer copy number changes even across very short segments of the genome where a depth based estimation is inaccurate or impractical.
-Finally, PURPLE also supports recovery of filtered structural variant calls

 A VCF with germline structural variants can also be provided.
 PURPLE can annotate such variants with purity adjusted local and variant copy number estimations in the tumor.
 Also, this information can be used to make calling of germline deletions more accurate.